Doctrine of Signatures Examples

 There are some clear examples of accuracy, such as carrots and avocados.
 Carrots resemble the eye when sliced open.
 It is no surprise to know that they are good for the eye.

-Avocados resemble the shape of a woman’s uterus and are known to provide nutrients which are critical for a healthy pregnancy.
+Avocados resemble the shape of a woman’s uterus and are known to provide nutrients that are critical for a healthy pregnancy.
 Tomatoes are red and have four chambers, just like the heart which it benefits.

 Examples of plants which may not be as beneficial as they appear are mushrooms.
 A sliced mushroom may be shaped like an ear, but it is not helpful for the organ.